Hyacinth macaw: Behaviour

-Food and feeding
+Diet

 The majority of the hyacinth macaw diet is composed of nuts from specific palm species, such as the acuri and bocaiuva palms.
+In addition, they also eat fruits and other vegetable matter and will travel over a vast area to find the ripest foods.
 They have very strong beaks for eating the kernels of hard nuts and seeds.
 Their strong beaks are even able to crack coconuts, the large Brazil nut pods, and macadamia nuts.
 The birds also boast dry, smooth tongues with a bone inside them that makes them an effective tool for tapping into fruits.
 The acuri nut is so hard that the parrots cannot feed on it until it has passed through the digestive system of cattle.
-In addition, they eat fruits and other vegetable matter.
-The hyacinth macaw generally eats fruits, nuts, nectar, and various kinds of seeds.
-Also, they travel for the ripest of foods over a vast area.